Haggle1996/RevolutionPack/NOTES.md

 #Pack changes

-- OpenBlocks graves are turned off
+- OpenBlocks graves are turned off, replaced with Lootable Bodies
 - Immersive Engineering Cables 256/1024/2048
 - Oregen has been rewritten extensively and is significantly faster
 - Pack now defaults to requesting 3.5GB of memory